-- 1. This is useful in relation to the Record Trigger Cameras option (dealt with in the Actions section). - 2.
+- 1. This is useful in relation to the Record Trigger Cameras option (dealt with in the Actions\section). - 2.
 Set the database entry for this event to either take on the name of the event every time, or the name of the trigger.
-(This is defined in the Error!
-Reference source not found., dealt with above.)
+(This is defined above.)

-9.5.3 Integrated Device Triggers
+10.5.3 Integrated Device Triggers